xdelmo/react-site/README.md

 ### The challenge

-Create a first site using React.JS framework.
+Create a first site using React.JS framework with Darkmode toggle.

 ### Screenshot